nickzoic/nick.zoic.org/art/pycon-2017-melbourne/index.md

 ---

-I'm at [PyCon2017](https://2017.pycon-au.org) talking about [MicroPython](https://micropython.org/) ... there's about 700 delegates here talking about a whole range of stuff Python and otherwise ...
+I'm at [PyCon2017](https://2017.pycon-au.org) talking about [MicroPython](https://micropython.org/) ... there's over 700 delegates here talking about a whole range of stuff Python and otherwise ...

 # MicroPython on ESP32